German Night. When I was in Boston 2 weeks ago, Kim hosted an Octoberfest dinner party at her house.

 We usually order a quarter or side of beef, so much of that is turned into ground meat.
 While we love hamburgers, tacos, and chili, there’s only so many times you want to serve that each month, so new ground beef recipes are always welcome in my kitchen.
 Lemon Chicken Gyros with Tzatziki and Feta.
 First it was falafel, then burgers, and now, chicken gyros.

+Tequila Lime Steak Fajitas — Our Life In The Kitchen.
 What to do with a London broil?
 I almost never buy a London broil because no matter how pretty they might look, especially when they’re on sale, I just can’t seem to get the hang of preparing it any way that isn’t just too tough.
 This still wasn’t exactly filet mignon, but the recipe, inspired by my son Chris, who is a Grill Man Extraordinaire, turned out to be quite tasty.
-The assortment of fixings here is what we like.
-Add your own favorites because there’s no right or wrong.
+Steak au Poivre - The Showstopper.
+I have a comment on this comment, then I have a comment for the OP.